abbiewade/abbiewade.github.io/smartalarmclock.md

 To get started, we are going to build a simple clock that is not connected to the internet.
 The code developed in this section will act as part of the framework for building an alarm clock connected to the internet further down.

 ### Displaying Digits
-The first part of the challenge of building a clock is to learn how to display numbers using a four digit 7-segment dispay.
+The first part of the challenge of building a clock is to learn how to display numbers using a common anode 7 segment 4 digit display.

-Describe how the 7-segment display works
+Describe how the 7 segment display works
 Show the lettering of the display

 To start off we are going to wire this display as you can see in the image below and make each of the four digits display the same number.